 The leadership team at the Genesee County Economic Development Center has a plethora of business, project management, and government experience that they use to assist all types of businesses in Genesee County.
 From brand new start-ups to multi-billion dollar site selection clients, the GCEDC is ready to assist you make your business venture successful.

-Steve Hyde is the President and Chief Executive Officer of the Genesee County Economic Development Center (GCEDC), a regionally focused economic development / industrial development agency located in the “Batavia Micropolitan” community of Genesee County NY which serves as the connection of the Buffalo-Rochester Metro Corridor.
+Steve Hyde is the President and Chief Executive Officer of the Genesee County Economic Development Center (GCEDC), leading the economic development activity for Genesee County, NY within the Buffalo-Rochester Tech Corridor.

-Steve has had extensive private sector experience in sales, business development, marketing, finance and management focused on building and growing enterprises in the technology, life science and medical device sectors.
-Notable positions include Vice President of Business and Technology Development for ResMed Corporation (a publicly traded medical device manufacturer), Executive Vice President of Business Development for NetSetGo (an information technology services firm) as well as several management positions in sales, marketing, finance and mergers & acquisitions at Xerox, IBM and NCR.
+Steve has had extensive private sector experience in sales, business development, marketing and finance focused on building and growing enterprises in the Information technology and medical device sectors.
+Notable positions include Vice President of Business and Technology Development for a medical device manufacturer and Executive Vice President of Business Development for a startup information technology services firm.

-Steve earned his associates degree from Genesee Community College; his bachelor’s degree from Cornell University and his MBA from the Rochester Institute of Technology.
-He sits on several boards including currently serving as on the boards of Invest Buffalo Niagara and Greater Rochester Enterprise, and previous served as chairman of the NYSEDC.
-Steve is married and resides in Batavia NY with his wife, JoAnn, and has two children, Robert and Carissa.
+Steve is a graduate of Genesee Community College, Cornell University, and Rochester Institute of Technology.
+He sits on several boards including currently serving on the Finger Lakes Regional Economic Development Council and the boards of Greater Rochester Enterprise, Invest Buffalo Niagara and has previously served as Chairman of the NYSEDC.
+Steve is married and resides in Batavia with his wife, JoAnn, and has two children, Robert and Carissa and one grandchild.

 Mark Masse is a graduate of LeRoy High School and Nazareth College of Rochester with a degree in accounting, and is a certified public accountant in New York State.